NguyenTuanMi/SC5002_LabAssignment2_Group10/README.md

 * Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
 Downloading the project as a .ZIP file will keep the size of the download manageable.

 ## Requirement
-To use this project, please first download Jupyter Notebook or open this in web browser
+To use this project, please first download Jupyter Notebook or open this in web Jupyter Lab.

 ## Flow of the program
 ### Data Processing (Bryan)